davdar/maam/writeup/pldi15.markdown

   ⊙ ∈  Op    ::= ⊕ | @
   e ∈  Exp   ::= a | e ⊙ e | if0(e){e}{e}
 ``````````````````````````````````````````````````
-`λIF` is a simple applied lambda calculus with integers and conditionals.
+`λIF` extends traditional lambda calculus with integers, addition, subtration and conditionals.
-The operator `@` is explicit syntax for function application.
+We use the  operator `@` as explicit syntax for function application.
 This allows for `Op` to be a single syntactic class for all operators and simplifies the presentation.

-We begin with a concrete semantics for `λIF` which makes allocation explicit.
-Allocation is made explicit to make the semantics more amenable to abstraction and abstract garbage collection.
+Before designing an abstract interpreter we first specify a formal semantics for `λIF`.
+Our semantics makes allocation explicit and separates values and continuations into separate stores.
+Our approach to analysis will be to design a configurable interpreter that is capable of mirroring these semantics.

 The state space `Σ` for `λIF` is a standard CESK machine augmented with a separate store for continuation values:
 `````align````````````````````````````````````````